max2ma/HestonModel_MonteCarlo/ReadMe.md

 Please note that RTL simulation can take a very long time for the Heston model.
 In order to obtain (imprecise) results quickly, the computation cost C can be reduced.
-For instance, NUM_SIMGROUPS has been set to 2 in the TCL script.
+For instance, NUM_SIMS has been set to 2 in the TCL script.
+Better results can be obtained with values like 512 or more.

 ## Performance Metrics